Ukraine says Russia follows pre-Georgia war scenario in Crimea

 Tensions have increased in Crimea since the ouster of Russian-backed President Viktor Yanukovich, following three months of protests in the national capital Kiev.

-Armed men seized two airports in Crimea earlier on Friday and the country's main telecommunications company said landlines and some Internet services were down after fiber optic cables were tampered with.
+Armed men seized two airports in Crimea earlier on Friday and the country's main telecommunications company said landlines and some Internet services were down after fibre optic cables were tampered with.

-Some witnesses reported seeing Russian armored personnel carriers and helicopters, and at least one Russian warship on patrol, although Moscow denied deploying its forces in Crimea.
+Some witnesses reported seeing Russian armoured personnel carriers and helicopters, and at least one Russian warship on patrol, although Moscow denied deploying its forces in Crimea.

 A representative of Turchinov in Crimea said 13 Russian aircraft had landed on the Black Sea peninsula, and each one had up to 150 personnel on board.